fuxoft/fxmasm/MUSIC_FORMAT.md

 Sets the vibrato data for the current voice (explained below).

-> Both ENV and VIB must be explicitly specified before playing a note in any voice.
+> Both ENV and VIB must be explicitly specified for the current voice before playing the first note.
 There are no "default" ENV and VIB values!

 > ENV and VIB definitions are completely independent of each other and can be shared between multiple voices without problems.

 ### LEG+

 Sets the legato mode on.
-The following note will be played as normal but all notes afterwards will not reset the ENV pointer (while the VIB pointer is reset as normal).
+The following note will be played as normal but all notes afterwards will not reset the ENV pointer at the note start (while the VIB pointer will be reset as normal).

 ### LEG-